How do Federal Excise Taxes Work on Pure Ethanol

 What are the Tax Rates on Ethanol?

-To calculate the federal excise tax on different proofs of ethanol, you can use the following equation:
+To calculate the federal excise tax implication on ethanol at different proofs and percentages, use the calculator below.

 How Improve Efficiencies of Pure Ethanol Costs